Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex II: A Tight Result: The proof of Lemma

 So, the expected size of $V^*$ is at most $m\cdot e^{-\frac{1}{10^{11}\cdot \alpha}}$.
 Using Markov's inequality we see that the probability that $V^*$ contains more than $\alpha m$ vertices is bounded from above by where we used the fact that $\alpha\leq 10^{-23}$ by~\eqref{1013}.
 This proves~\eqref{V^*alpha}, and thus finishes the proof of Claim~\ref{fewleavescanfinishoff2}, and of Lemma \ref{hardbruce}.

 \end{proof}

-\section{The Proof of Lemma \ref{maya2}}
+\section{The proof of Lemma \ref{maya2}}

 The whole section is devoted to the proof of Lemma \ref{maya2}.
 We employ an ad-hoc strategy, which we briefly outline now.

 First, we clean up the $\gamma_0$-special host graph $G$, ensuring a convenient minimum degree between and inside the three sets $X_i$ (the witnesses to the fact that $G$ is $\gamma_0$-special, see Definition~\ref{gammaspecial}).
-Then, given the tree~$T$ with its $\gamma_1$-special subtree $T^*$, rooted at $t^*$, we preprocess the part $T-T^*$ we have to embed.
+Then, given the tree~$T$ with its $\gamma_1$-nice subtree $T^*$, rooted at $t^*$, we preprocess the part $T-T^*$ we have to embed.
 We do this by strategically choosing a small set $Z\subseteq V(T-(T^*-t^*))$, and divide the set $A$ of all components of $T-(T^*-t^*)-Z$ into two sets $A_1$ and $A_2$, which have certain useful properties (see Claim~\ref{partition_of_A}).
 We embed $T-L$, extending the given embedding of $T^*-L$.

 We now distinguish three cases.
 In the first two cases, many elements of $A$ are three-vertex paths, and we embed them into $X_2\cup X_3$ and embed the rest into $X_1\cup X_3$.
 In the third case, there are not so many elements of $A$ that are three-vertex paths, and we will use the partition $A_1\cup A_2$ of $A$.
 Components from sets $A_1$ will be embedded into $X_1\cup X_3$, and components from $A_2$ will be embedded into $X_2\cup X_3$.

 Let us now formally give the proof of Lemma \ref{maya2}.